lwimber39/engr3/README.md

 ### Evidence!
-Here is a gif made of me scrolling through each menu and selecting them.
+Here is a gif I made of me scrolling through each menu and selecting them.
 ![ezgif com-video-to-gif-converter](https://github.com/lwimber39/engr3/assets/143545399/309f3dbd-c531-4eb4-8839-1640a45115be)

 I used [ezgif](https://ezgif.com/) to make the gif.